gr2m/github-project/README.md

 // You would usually retriev the issue node ID from an event payload, such as `event.issue.node_id` const newItem = await project.items.add(issue.node_id, { priority: 1 });

-// retrieve a single item using the issue node ID (item node ID works, too) const item = await project.items.get(issue.node_id);
+// retrieve a single item using the issue node ID (passing item node ID as string works, too) const item = await project.items.get({ contentId: issue.node_id });

 // item is undefined when not found if (item) {